mulesoft/osprey/README.md

 ##### Accessing the API Console
 Open a browser and navigate to http://localhost:3000/api/console/ to display the API Console.

-### Key concepts
+### Key Concepts
-No matter which option you go through, it's imporant for you to recognize the following sections in your code.
+Note that you first need to create an Express app before initializing Osprey.
+This is taken care of automatically by Osprey CLI, or you can just refer to the examples.

 #### Osprey Initialization
-You can initialize Osprey as follow:
 ```javascript

 api = osprey.create('/api', app, {